SCHS-Robotics/HAL9001-Quickstart/_dropdown/hal-config.md

 }
 ```

 Lets say we want to be able to configure both of these in order to select whether we are playing on red alliance or blue alliance.
-In order to do that, we would use the @ProgramOptions annotation.
+In order to do that, we would use the `@ProgramOptions` annotation.
 This annotation takes an array of enum classes as input.
-When it is used, the program appears in the config menu as a configurable subsystem with the name given in the @Teleop or @Autonomous annotations.
+When it is used, the program appears in the config menu as a configurable subsystem with the name given in the `@Teleop` or `@Autonomous` annotations.
 Each enum class is added as a ConfigParam, with the name of the enum class as the ConfigParam id, the first enum value as the default value, and all enum values as possible options.
-If we want to select between the red alliance and blue alliance using @ProgramOptions, all we would have to do is create an enum and register it with the config using @ProgramOptions, as shown below (in both programs):
+If we want to select between the red alliance and blue alliance using `@ProgramOptions`, all we would have to do is create an enum and register it with the config using `@ProgramOptions`, as shown below (in both programs):

 ```java
 @ProgramOptions(options = MyHALAutonomous.Alliance.class)